Lesson Helpful Hints

 - If your child is in an ALL-DAY LESSON and is allergic or just a picky eater, please communicate your concerns when making the reservation and when you check in.

 - Sunscreen above SPF 15

-- Waterproof gloves or mittens.
-If it is snowing consider bringing a second pair.
+- GLOVES ARE REQUIRED.
+We recommend waterproof gloves or mittens.
+If it is snowing, consider bringing a second pair.

-- Goggles are required on a windy or snowy day and goggles or sunglasses on a sunny day.
+- GOGGLES ARE REQUIRED.
+We recommend goggles on windy or snowy days or sunglasses on a sunny day.